iayushhb/SAA-C03/Elastic-Compute-Cloud/EC2.md

 2. **Licensing** : Great for licensing that does not support multi-tenancy or cloud deployments.
 3. **On-Demand** : Can be purchased on-demand (hourly).
 4. **Reserved** : Can be purchased as a reservation for up to 70% off the on-demand price.

+**Dedicated Hosts allow you to use your existing per-socket, per-core, or per-VM software licenses.
+When you bring your own license, you are responsible for managing your own licenses.
+However, Amazon EC2 has features that help you maintain license compliance, such as instance affinity and targeted placement.**